This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Micron's value that present opportunities for upside or downside to the current Trefis price estimate for Micron:

-- Core DRAM Market share: We forecast Micron's market share in core DRAM to increase from 19.8% in 2013 to 28.6% by the end of our forecast period.
-However, there can be an approximate 20% downside to our price estimate if the market share remains at the current level.
-On the other hand, there will be a marginal upside if Micron's market share crosses 30%.
+- Core DRAM Market share: We forecast Micron's market share in core DRAM to remain around the current level for the rest of our review period.
+There will be an approximate 10% downside to our price estimate if the market share declines to 24%.
+On the other hand, there will be a 10% upside if Micron's market share reaches 35%.
 The reasons for a higher market share can be the acquisition of a competitor or the introduction of more cost competitive products.
 A delay in introducing new technologies by Micron could give its competitors an edge in innovation and pricing, leading to a decline in Micron's market share.

 Increasing consolidation in the memory market and renewed demand from new technology and consumer devices can stabilize the rate of decline in NAND prices.
 On the other hand, a further decline in PC shipments and/or increase in competition can further put a downward pressure on NAND prices.